 A weighted base on the bottom of the unit is intended to keep the filter stable; however, you should still be careful with keeping it from being moved around when the air is on.
 A benefit to its dimensions is that this piece is really easy to hide with plants or other aquarium decorations.

 We recommend using an air pump with this filter rather than a powerhead since it would probably bring more hassle since it is so light.
+Using it with an air pump makes it a great filter for your Betta fish tanks.

 - Greater surface area for beneficial bacteria